qudini/gom/README.md

 #### Selection

-When requesting the `selection` as a parameter of your resolvers, you will receive an instance of `graphql.gom.Selection`, which exposes two methods:
+When requesting the `selection` as a parameter of your resolvers, you will receive an instance of `graphql.gom.Selection`, which exposes the following methods:

 - `boolean contains(String field)`: returns `true` if the given field is part of the selection.
 - `Stream<String> stream()`: streams the selected fields.
+- `Selection subSelection(String prefix)`: returns a new selection with the fields starting with the given `prefix` (those matching fields will have the given `prefix` removed, see the [@Depth](#depth) section).

 For example, given the following query: